msaini26/candy-clouds/README.md

 ## God Tier (i.e., Create Your Own Mod) [2 MAXIMUM/15 POINTS APIECE]
 Create your own mod and justify its score (🤷🏻‍♂️) ⬅ requires approval from Nathan and/or a TA

+## TODO: figure out fading in and out stars